aduffy70/LabNotes/_posts/2016/2016-10-07-VPCsim-discussion-with-Todd-Campbell.md

  * "reforesting" or post-fire regrowth (with or without reseeding)
  * Interactions of all of these with each other

+Try to come up with a couple of these that I can recommend he try.

 Could lead to a practitioners' article.
 It would be nice to point people back to VPCsim as a tool they can use for another type of activity.